|When should I file a claim?

 Cannot exceed the maximum benefit rate (currently $504)

 You must offer proof, such as paycheck stubs, for each week of work.
 For unemployment purposes, a "week of employment" is a Monday through Sunday period.
 If you choose to have your rate based on weeks of employment, we will calculate your benefit rate as one-half your average weekly wage.
 See instructions for completing the Request for Rate Based on Weeks form in the Claimant Handbook.

 You must submit the form and your proof of weeks of work within 10 days of the date of your most recent Monetary Determination.
 We will review the form and the proof.
 If your Monetary Determination changes, we will mail you a revised determination.

 For each week you wish to receive benefits, you must request payment by claiming benefits for that week.

 Before we can pay any benefits, you must serve an unpaid waiting period.
-(Note that this waiting week is currently waived due to the COVID-19 pandemic.)
 This equals one full week of unemployment benefits.
 You must claim credit for your waiting week during the period that:

 - Begins on the first Sunday after you file your claim and

 The waiting period extends into the next week if you:

 - Work at all during the week in which you filed your claim or